Outer-Wilds-New-Horizons/new-horizons/README.md

 ## Incompatible mods

 New Horizons conflicts with the mod Common Resources.
-This mod is a requirement for other mods such as Cheats Mod (we recommend you use the [Cheat and Debug Menu](https://outerwildsmods.com/mods/cheatanddebugmenu/) mod instead) and OW Randomizer.
+This mod is a requirement for other mods such as OW Randomizer (not to be confused with Archipelago Randomizer) and Difficulty Mod.

 Why do these two mods conflict?
 Common Resources is a mod which reimplements many of the game's features underneath the hood, for one reason or another.
 For instance, it completely overhauls how the orbits of planets work, as this is a requirement for it to support OW Randomizer.
 It does this even when you are only using Cheats Mod.
 In particular, having CR installed seems to, for whatever reason, break character dialogue introduced by New Horizons.
 As CR is no longer actively maintained, it is unlikely this issue will be resolved any time soon.